NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 A dependency is said to be **propagated** when some of its other-transitive (non-immediate) downstream dependencies also need it as an immediate dependency.
 [^footnote-stdenv-propagated-dependencies]

 It is important to note that dependencies are not necessarily propagated as the same sort of dependency that they were before, but rather as the corresponding sort so that the platform rules still line up.
-To determine the exact rules for dependency propagation, we start by assigning to each dependency a couple of ternary numbers (`-1` for `build`, `0` for `host`, and `1` for `target`), representing how respectively its host and target platforms are "offset" from the depending derivation’s platforms.
+To determine the exact rules for dependency propagation, we start by assigning to each dependency a couple of ternary numbers (`-1` for `build`, `0` for `host`, and `1` for `target`) representing its [dependency type](#possible-dependency-types), which captures how its host and target platforms are each "offset" from the depending derivation’s host and target platforms.
 The following table summarize the different combinations that can be obtained:

 | `host → target`     | attribute name      | offset   |
 | ------------------- | ------------------- | -------- |